Capt. Mike Stringer

 WHAT IS IT?

 An on-line reporting option for filing a report with Jefferson County Sheriff’s Office.
-It can be accessed on your home computer by going to: www.jeffersonsheriff.org and clicking the link or by visiting the Sheriff’s Office and using the computer kiosk in the lobby.
+It can be accessed on your home computer by going to: jeffersonsheriff.org and clicking the link or by visiting the Sheriff’s Office and using the computer kiosk in the lobby.

 IF YOU HAVE AN EMERGENCY, DIAL 9-1-1